Cherie Currie: Personal life

 Currie struggled with drug addiction for much of her younger life, a major factor in the abrupt ending of her career.
-She later wrote a memoir, Neon Angel, recounting life in the band and her traumatic experiences with drug addiction, sex abuse, and her broken family.
+She wrote a memoir, Neon Angel, recounting life in the band and her traumatic experiences with drug addiction, sex abuse, and her broken family.
+In the 1980s, Currie began working in drug and psych facilities, later becoming a counsellor.

 The Runaways, a 2010 biographical drama film executive-produced by Joan Jett, focuses on the group's beginnings and explores the relationship between Currie and Jett.
 Dakota Fanning portrays Currie.

-Currie married actor Robert Hays on May 12, 1990, and they had one son together, Jake Hays.
-The marriage ended in a divorce in 1997.
-Jake Hays learned to play guitar well enough to be included in recent recording sessions, and as a member of Currie's new touring band.
+Currie married actor Robert Hays on May 12, 1990, and they had one son together, the musician Jake Hays.
+Currie and Hays divorced in 1997.

+In May 2024, Currie expressed support for Gays Against Groomers and did a collaboration to sell merchandise with the group later that month.

 Influence on pop culture

 In 1979 an alternative cover photo of Currie's album Beauty's only Skin Deep appears in the background of the feature film Rock 'n' Roll High School.
 It appears when the Ramones are backstage.